GoodVibe: Security-by-Vibe for LLM-Based Code Generation: Ablation and Hyperparameter Studies

 \subsection{Hyperparameter Study}

 We study the sensitivity of \ourname to key hyperparameters that control the structure and strength of neuron-level adaptation.
 Specifically, we examine the impact of (i) the silhouette threshold used for neuron clustering, (ii) the number of selected security neurons per layer, and (iii) the number of fine-tuning epochs.
-Unless otherwise stated, all experiments follow the same setup.
 We present results using C++; Java shows similar results, thus leading to the same conclusion.

 \textbf{Number of Clusters.} As discussed in Section~\ref{subsec:Cluster-based Fine-tuning}, neuron clustering is controlled by a silhouette score threshold, which determines whether neurons are grouped into clusters or updated independently.
 A lower threshold permits more aggressive clustering, reducing the number of effective trainable parameters, while a higher threshold results in fewer clusters and more fine-grained updates.